thuchula6792/uq-vae/README.md

        directory.
 To view the Tensorboard metrics, use 'tensorboard --logdir=tensorboard' while in the uq-vae directory and click on the generated link.
-    3. Predict and plot using train neural network.\
+    3. Predict and plot using trained neural network.\
        In
         `/codes/projects/test_discrete_parameter/drivers_vae_full/`, run
        `prediction_and_plotting_vae_full.py`.
 Your plots should be stored in the